danieljoose/danieljoose/README.md

 ![alt text](./topp.png)

 I love coding in JavaScript :snake:.
-I work at [CodeX](https://codexjr.com.br/) as a UX/UI designer.
+I work at [CodeX](https://codexjr.com.br/) as a UX/UI designer and full-stack developer at [Arker](https://www.linkedin.com/company/arker-trade-promotion-management/mycompany/).

 <!--
 **sisodiya2421/sisodiya2421** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.